 Data source

-Previously know as the General Practice Research Database (GPRD), the Clinical Practice Research Datalink (CPRD) is a large population-based, electronic health record (EHR) database.3 The database has been collected primary care data from participating practices across England since 1987.4,5 It contains the primary care records for more than 10 million primary care patients in England, and is broadly representative of the UK population in terms of age, sex and ethnicity.3,6
+Previously know as the General Practice Research Database (GPRD), the Clinical Practice Research Datalink (CPRD) is a large population-based, electronic health record (EHR) database.3 The database has been collecting primary care data from participating practices across England since 1987.4,5 It contains the primary care records for more than 10 million primary care patients in England, and is broadly representative of the UK population in terms of age, sex and ethnicity.3,6

-To avoid the ambiguity of interpreting free-text clinical notes and to allow for easy analysis of the resulting data, the CPRD collects data use a predefined coding system known as Read codes.7 All clinical events can be identified by a specific code.
-The codes use a nested approach (see Table 1), with the initial characters defining broad diagnostic topics (e.g. Eu… - Mental and behavioural disorders), while subsequent digits provide addition information on the specific condition diagnosed (e.g. Eu001 - Dementia in Alzheimer’s disease with late onset).
+To avoid the ambiguity of interpreting free-text clinical notes and to allow for easy analysis of the resulting data, the CPRD collects data using a predefined coding system known as Read codes.7 All clinical events can be identified by a specific code.
+The codes use a nested approach (see Table 1), with the initial characters defining broad diagnostic topics (e.g. Eu… - Mental and behavioural disorders), while subsequent digits provide additional information on the specific condition diagnosed (e.g. Eu001 - Dementia in Alzheimer’s disease with late onset).

 Table 1: Example of CPRD Read code hierarchy, showing how “Dementia in Alzheimer’s disease with late onset” is nested under the top-level of “Mental disorders”.
 Broad topics are specified using the initial two alpha-numeric characters of the Read code, while subsequent characters are used to define specific conditions and context.